ga4gh/refget/docs/seqcols/README.md

 ##### 4.6.1 Default values for attribute qualifiers

-All attribute qualifiers default to false when not explicitly specified in the schema.
+These attribute qualifiers default to false when not explicitly specified in the schema.
 For a given attribute, if not specified,

 - `collated`: defaults to `false` (local qualifier)
-- `inherent`: defaults to `false`
 - `transient`: defaults to `false`
 - `passthru`: defaults to `false`
 - `required`: defaults to `false` (consistent with JSON Schema conventions)

 Similarly, when the global qualifier arrays themselves are not specified in the schema, they default to empty arrays:
 - `required`: defaults to `[]` (consistent with JSON Schema conventions)
-- `ga4gh.inherent`: defaults to `[]`
 - `ga4gh.transient`: defaults to `[]`
 - `ga4gh.passthru`: defaults to `[]`